ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 Thus if I say, “God exists”, what I am really saying is:

-“*That which exists must be detectable; God cannot be detectable, but God exists – therefore that which does not exist, exists.*”
+“*That which exists must be detectable; God cannot be detectable, but God exists – therefore that which does not exist, exists.”*

 In other words, by saying “God exists”, I have created an insurmountable contradiction.
-I have defined “existence” as “non-existence”, which makes about as much sense as defining “life” as “inanimate matter”, or a rock as “the opposite of a rock”, or a “square” as a “circle.”
+I have defined “existence” as “non-existence”, which makes about as much sense as defining “life” as “inanimate matter”, or a rock as “the opposite of a rock”, or a “square” as a “circle”.

-Similarly, if I create some alternate universe where “non-existence equals existence” and “contradiction equals consistency” and “truth equals falsehood” and “irrationality equals rationality”, then what I have really done is create a realm called “error”, put everything in it which is not true, and defined this realm as a place where “error equals truth.”[^2]
+Similarly, if I create some alternate universe where “non-existence equals existence” and “contradiction equals consistency” and “truth equals falsehood” and “irrationality equals rationality”, then what I have really done is create a realm called “error”, put everything in it which is not true, and defined this realm as a place where “error equals truth”.[^2]

 Of course, people do not create this “alternate universe” in order to invalidate truth within our own universe, but rather to rescue that which is erroneous in reality, and call it true.
-For instance, no one who argues “God may exist in another universe, so you cannot claim that God does not exist” ever argues “*I* may not exist in that other universe, so you cannot claim that I exist here.”
+For instance, no one who argues “God may exist in another universe, so you cannot claim that God does not exist” ever argues “*I* may not exist in that other universe, so you cannot claim that I exist here”.

-They also tend not to respond well to the argument that: “In another universe, you may be agreeing with me that God does not exist, so that makes you an atheist.”[^3]
+They also tend not to respond well to the argument that: “In another universe, you may be agreeing with me that God does not exist, so that makes you an atheist”.[^3]

 If valid statements about reality can be endlessly opposed because some imaginary realm called “error equals truth” invalidates them, then what is really being said is “no positive statements about truth can be valid” – however, we are wise enough as philosophers by now to know that this very statement is self-contradictory, since it is a positive statement considered to be true that says that no positive statements can be true.
 If nothing can be true or false – even that statement – then no statements whatsoever can be made about anything.
 Using words, using English, using comprehensible sentences – all make no sense whatsoever, since in this “alternative universe” such structured utterances may be complete nonsense.
 If things which can be true in this alternate universe have an effect on statements we make in this universe, then clearly the reverse is also true, which means that no statements can ever be made about anything, since their exact opposite can be equally true.

-The true reality of the statement “error equals truth” is the tautological insanity of “null equals null.”
+The true reality of the statement “error equals truth” is the tautological insanity of “null equals null”.

 ### The "Alternate Universe" In Human Society